piyushjajoo/kind-with-local-registry-and-ingress/README.md

 ```

 Validate the `Ingress` object using `ClusterIP` services as well as validate `LoadBalancer` type service using the script below.
 The script below will deploy pods and setup `Ingress` object to divert the traffic to the pods based on `path` configured.
-This will also install `MetalLB` loadbalancer.

 NOTE: on On macOS and Windows, docker does not expose the docker network to the host.
 Because of this limitation, containers (including kind nodes) are only reachable from the host via port-forwards, however other containers/pods can reach other things running in docker including loadbalancers.